flipkart-incubator/ultra-docs/docs/integrate_ultra.md

 Once DUS fetches your bundle within the Flipkart application, it will load your React Native experience within a React Fragment from where you can navigate to the other pages.

-This approach helps you in composing mobile applications faster having a rich UI and by using only Java scripts.
+> This approach helps you in composing mobile applications faster having a rich UI and by using only Java scripts.
 You need to pick your fundamental UI building blocks and merge them simultaneously using JavaScript and React to produce a real mobile application but, limit the usage of the native bridges within Flipkart area only.
 Since one cannot deliver the local assets such as images/videos over-the-air as JavaScript, upload these assets to your CDN and reference them within the JavaScript code.

 #### Using HTML

 If you build your application via HTML/PWA, Ultra will launch the webpage inside android’s web-view.
 You can pick your existing mobile website and reuse it for Ultra after making minor changes.

-This approach will help you in building a good mobile application but it will not appear as realistic and responsive as the one developed using React Native.
-This further does not allow you to navigate away from your main domain.
+> This approach will help you in building a good mobile application but it will not appear as realistic and responsive as the one developed using React Native.

+!!!note Both the approaches will not allow you to navigate away from your main domain.